Zamindar: Abolition

 The zamindari system was mostly abolished in independent India soon after its creation with the First Amendment of the Constitution of India, which amended the right to property as shown in Articles 19 and 31.
 In East Pakistan, the East Bengal State Acquisition and Tenancy Act of 1950 had a similar effect of ending the system.

 In global health and tropical medicine

-Critics have likened the discipline of global health and tropical medicine to having a feudal structure where individuals and institutions in high-income nations act as zamindars over health issues of low-and-middle-income nations, thus sustaining the imperial nature of global health.
+Critics have likened the discipline of global health and tropical medicine to having a feudal structure where individuals and institutions in high-income nations act as zamindars over health issues of low- and- iddle-income nations, thus sustaining the imperial nature of global health.